210 - 1000 pounds

 The Salmon Shark is a saltwater fish that belongs to the mackerel shark species, making it closely related to the famous great white shark and the mako shark.
-Like the great white, It is dark-grey in color, with a white underside belly, and dark blotches at the top.
+It is dark-grey in color, with a white underside belly, and dark blotches at the top.
 Its snout is short, blunt, and conical in shape.
-Its gills are quite large for its size.
+Its gills are quite large for their size.
 It’s also one of the only two species of sharks that has a double keel.

 This large fish prefers colder temperatures and is mostly found in pelagic waters, but they can also be found in epipelagic, offshore, and coastal areas.